 You have to admit to yourself that you are or were in a codependent relationship with a toxic narcissist.
 You have to acknowledge that you were mentally and emotionally abused and manipulated, and then you have to begin to understand why it happened.

 And, eventually, while you did play a role in the relationship and need to take responsibility for that, you are going to have to realize that it really IS NOT your fault – you really did get pulled into this stuff under false pretenses, and that you have the option and the right to change this whole deal – and yes, this EVEN APPLIES WHEN FAMILY IS INVOLVED.

 You have the right to feel peace.
 You have the right to feel loved.
-You have the right to DETERMINE who you are, the opportunity to decide what happens from here on out - and the responsibility to change your life for the better - not just for yourself, but also for the people you love.
+You have the right to DETERMINE who you are, the opportunity to decide what happens from here on out – and the responsibility to change your life for the better – not just for yourself, but also for the people you love.
+You feel me?

-Now, it's time to challenge yourself - grab a pen, or open up a text document real quick (or hey - why not just leave it in a comment below?).
+Try this challenge to recognize what Now, it’s time to challenge yourself – grab a pen, or open up a text document real quick (or hey – why not just leave it in a comment below?).

 Anyway, I want you to ask yourself a few questions and I want you to be brutally honest with yourself when you answer.

 - First, are you ready to admit what you’re dealing with?

 - Can you figure out what unconscious motives might have led you to choose this person, and what can you do to do better for yourself next time?

 - Could your parent or other significant people in your childhood have had narcissistic tendencies?